Kiannnnnnnnnnn/DSAV/README.md

-# DSAV
+# Data Science & Analytics for Verse (DSAV)

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/3370c076-22d0-433f-b223-2e8a52efa191" />

+## About:

-Project DSAV (Data Science & Analytics for Verse) provides machine learning tools for UEFN game-developers to analyze data structures in Verse (a new, integrated Python-like program) using descriptive statistics, visualization tools and simulated distributions.
-This allows developers to analyze events and player behavior within game sessions, or collect and export data smoothly into other coding systems.
+Project DSAV provides machine learning tools for [UEFN](https://en.wikipedia.org/wiki/Unreal_Editor_for_Fortnite) game-developers to analyze data structures in [Verse](https://dev.epicgames.com/documentation/en-us/fortnite/verse-language-reference) (a new, integrated Python-like program) using descriptive statistics, visualization tools and simulated distributions.
+This allows developers to analyze events and player behavior within game sessions, or collect and export data smoothly into other desired programming software.

+## Tools and Purpose:

 The DSAV module allows developers to:
  - Gather insights about player experience